10 Best Fleece Jackets For Hiking + Backpacking

 What We Don’t Like Pricey but some colors are discounted

-2. Columbia Steens Mt II/Benton Springs Fleece Jacket
+Columbia Benton Springs II (Girls) + Steens Mt II (Boys) Fleece Jacket

 Like the adult version, this is the best fleece you can get for the money.
-It is available in so many different version so check out all these options for boys and girls.
+It is available in so many different versions so check out all the color, pattern, and hood options for boys and girls.
+No matter your kids clothing preferences are, there will be something they like.

 MSRP $20-$35